Why Is Everyone Packing Up And Becoming A Travel Nurse?

 Travel nursing offers a chance to explore new places, experience diverse practice environments, and make new friends.
 Competitive pay, great benefits, and free housing are major reasons why nurses travel.

-There are travel opportunities in all 50 states, and hundreds of hot nursing assignments can be found on our job board.
-These assignments can be 13 weeks or longer based on the needs of the facility.
+There are travel opportunities in all 50 states and these assignments can be 13 weeks or longer based on the needs of the facility.
 You can choose your assignments based on many factors, including:

 - Professional opportunities